Can MediSave Be Used For Root Canal Treatment?

 Numerous dental insurance plans may offer partial reimbursement or coverage, particularly if the treatment is considered medically necessary, though this varies based on your specific insurance package.
 At Dental Designs, we are happy to assist you with insurance claims and offering clear, transparent estimates before starting any treatment, so that you can plan your dental care with confidence.

-Do I need to have a root canal treatment before I do a crown?
+Do I need to have a RCT before I do a crown?

 In certain situations, a root canal is required only when the tooth's nerve is compromised due to infection, inflammation, or damage, such as from significant decay, trauma, or a crack reaching the pulp.
 If the tooth remains healthy but is structurally compromised or worn, a crown may be placed without the need for a root canal.
 Your dentist will carefully evaluate your tooth's condition and utilise X-rays to determine if a root canal is necessary prior to crowning.